Vinicius-Santoro/42-formation-lvl2-9.philosophers/README.md

 # 42-formation-lvl2-10.net_pratice

-Project 10: Net Pratice - Tenth project for the formation of software engineers at school 42 São Paulo.
+Project 9: philosophers - Ninth project for the formation of software engineers at school 42 São Paulo.

 - This project is about the basics of threading a process.
 How to create threads and use mutexes.